-- g) Although he will lead in the celebration of the Lord's Supper when time permits, the charges he moderates must not view him as a regular or frequent supply preacher.
-He will, as time permits, train the leadership of the congregation. - h) He will be an active participant in helping each congregation under his oversight that has the right to call, to understand what qualities they are looking for and need in a minister, and oversee the selection and call process. - i) The district interim moderator will also report regularly to the Ministry Development Committee through its officer with respect to the administration, support and financing of his office.
+- h) He will be an active participant in helping each congregation under his oversight that has the right to call, to understand what qualities they are looking for and need in a minister, and oversee the selection and call process. - i) The district interim moderator will also report regularly to the Ministry Development Committee through its officer with respect to the administration, support and financing of his office.
 The committee will also work with him in a consultative capacity when requested.